 Preparation of Budgets

-As part of the annual budget process, the Board shall determine priorities to guide the Superintendent in developing draft budgets for the next fiscal year.
+As part of the annual budget process, the Board shall determine priorities to guide the Superintendent and Finance Officer in developing draft budgets for the next fiscal year.
 Prior to the Board setting budget priorities, the Superintendent shall provide the Board with the estimated amounts that will be received from available sources, including tax rate(s) necessary to generate such amounts.
 In setting budget priorities, the Board shall consider the following:

 Results of the current needs assessment, recommendations resulting from that process, and current District/school improvement and/or long-range plans.